etoroxlabs/eToken/docs/design_overview.md

-This document describes the design and implementation of the smart contracts comprising eToken which is intended to be used for powering several stablecoins representing various assets.
+This document describes the design and implementation of the smart contracts comprising eToken which is intended to be used for powering several stable coins representing various assets.
 At its core, eToken is an ERC20 token with additional supporting infrastructure relating to token management, permission management and token upgradability.
 The remainder of this document gives a high-level